-The employment agreements with Messrs.
-Shuster and Sherwood each provide for enhanced severance payments upon a termination of employment by us without "cause" or by the executive with "good reason" within two years following a change in control.
-In the event of such a Qualifying Termination following a change in control, subject to the execution of a termination release, each of Mr. Shuster and Mr. Sherwood would be entitled to a lump sum cash amount equal to (i) any earned but unpaid base salary and earned but unpaid annual bonus for a prior award period (other than any portion of such annual bonus that was previously deferred which shall instead be paid in accordance with the applicable deferral arrangement) and (ii) three times the sum of (a) his annual base salary immediately prior to the date of the Qualifying Termination plus (b) his target annual bonus for the year of termination of employment.
+Mr. Shuster's employment agreement provides for enhanced severance payments upon a termination of employment by us without "cause" or by him with "good reason" within two years following a "change in control" (as defined in Mr. Shuster's employment agreement).
+If Mr. Shuster experiences such a termination, subject to his execution of a termination release, he will be entitled to a lump sum cash amount equal to the sum of (i) any Accrued Compensation; (ii) any Accrued Benefits; and (iii) two times the sum of (a) his annual base salary immediately prior to the date of the termination plus (b) his target annual bonus for the year during which the termination occurs.